For those who have axillary hyperhidrosis, there is no escaping armpit sweat marks.

 Does miraDry Work?

-First, it's important to know that there is no cure for hyperhidrosis.
-No treatment will completely solve your sweating issues — but it can be managed.
+First, it's important to know that although there is no cure for hyperhidrosis, it can be managed.

 miraDry results vary depending on the person.
 On average, hyperhidrosis patients experience 82 percent sweat reduction after two treatments.
 Some patients need a third treatment to see significant improvement.
 It may also take a few months to see the full effects.